DeployGate/deploygate-android-sdk/README.md

 You may want to remove DeployGate SDK and related code in production build to reduce your app's footprint.

+In addition, you may want to disable all features provided by DeployGate SDK on artifacts for production release.

 For your convenience, we provide "Mock" SDK that replaces every function call to empty implementation so you don't have to modify your code to switch the builds.